Generative AI 101

 Connect with Emily Laird on LinkedIn

-Check out the AI Future ProjectConnect with Us: If you enjoyed this episode or have questions, reach out to Emily Laird on LinkedIn.
+AI-generated Tom Cruise?
+Button-mashing cyberpunk operas?
+Welcome to the legal circus.
+In this episode, Emily Laird breaks down the U.S. Copyright Office’s spicy three-part report series on generative AI: from deepfakes and who actually owns AI-made content, to the billion-dollar question, can your model legally chow down on copyrighted books without asking?
+Spoiler: the Office isn’t exactly handing out high-fives.
+It’s The Lord of the Rights, and the lawyers have entered the chat.Connect with Us: If you enjoyed this episode or have questions, reach out to Emily Laird on LinkedIn.
 Stay tuned for more insights into the evolving world of generative AI.
-And remember, you now know more about The AI Futures Project than you did before!
+And remember, you now know more about AI and Copyright now than you did before!

 Connect with Emily Laird on LinkedIn